sharifinjf/Trajectory-Prediction-MLP/README.md

 # Setup
 ## Create a Virtual Environment
 To ensure the correct dependencies are installed, it's recommended to create a virtual environment.
+Run the following commands:

+'python -m venv env'

-Run the following commands: bash python -m venv env source env/bin/activate   # On Windows use `env\Scripts\activate`
+'source env/bin/activate'   # On Windows use `env\Scripts\activate`

 ## Install Dependencies
 Install the necessary Python packages using pip: